 Once the bra is on these are the golden things to check:

-- Does it run straight around your body and not be pulled up at the back?
+- Does it run straight around your body?
+It must not be pulled up at the back

 - Are the bra straps sitting straight on your shoulders?